Cuba–Venezuela relations: Oil

 In October 2000, Chávez and Castro signed the Convenio Integral de Cooperación under which Venezuela will send 53000 oilbbl per day of oil to Cuba and will receive technical support in the fields of education, health care, sports, science and technology.
 In February 2005, Venezuela increased its discounted oil shipments to Cuba to 90000 oilbbl per day which represents less than 3.5% of Venezuela's total oil production.
 But for Cuba, 90000 oilbbl/d is of high value.
 Much of this oil obtained from Venezuela is subsidized.
 According to 2005 estimates, Venezuela is providing Cuba nearly 20000 oilbbl/d to 26000 oilbbl/d of oil free of cost, for a total "gift" of $6–8 billion until 2020.
 Cuba is reportedly re-exporting 40,000 to 50000 oilbbl/d of oil because Cuba produces 80000 oilbbl/d oil domestically and total oil consumption in Cuba is 120000 oilbbl/d.

 Oil from Venezuela was an important factor in the success of Cuba's Energy Revolution campaign, which began in 2005, and sought to decarbonize Cuba's economy and decentralize its electricity infrastructure.
 The availability of Venezuelan oil at non-market prices through Petrocaribe meant that Cuba could still increase its energy use in absolute terms during the Energy Revolution.

 In 2007, the two countries established a joint venture to revamp the Cienfuegos oil refinery in Cuba.
 Venezuela and Cuba were set to invest approximately $800m to $1bn in primary stage into the programme.
 According to this scheme, 51% share of the plant will be held by Cuba and 49% by Petróleos de Venezuela S.A.
 (PDVSA), the Venezuelan state-owned petroleum company.
 In December 2007, Chávez attended the Petrocaribe summit in Havana along with several prime ministers and presidents from around the Caribbean and Central America.

 In 2019, the opposition controlled National Assembly voted and approved to cut Venezuela's oil supply to Cuba, saving at least $2,585,000 daily, according to its Speaker Juan Guaidó.

+After the United States captured President Maduro in January 2026, Venezuela stopped sending oil to Cuba.